The Early Data Release of the Dark Energy Spectroscopic Instrument: Data Reduction and Data Products

 \subsubsection{Spectroscopic Calibration and Reduction}

-The spectroscopic data reduction for DESI is performed with a newly developed, Python-based pipeline.
-A detailed description of the DESI pipeline can be found in \citet{guy22a}; here we provide a short summary.
+The spectroscopic data reduction for DESI is performed with a newly developed, Python-based pipeline. \revisionforreviewer{The EDR is a re-processing of the raw data performed using a tagged version of the pipeline code.\footnote{\url{https://github.com/desihub/desispec/releases/tag/0.51.13}} The directory structure and filenames retain the internal name of the release, {\tt fuji}, named after the mountain and signifying the sixth internal release of data.} A detailed description of the DESI pipeline can be found in \citet{guy22a}; here we provide a short summary.

-Spectroscopic data is transferred from the telescope at Kitt Peak in nearly real time to the National Energy Research Scientific Computing Center (NERSC) for processing and archiving.
-Each night the data is processed from raw images to redshifts such that tiles identified as being observed to full depth can be approved as complete and the targets entered into the MTL ledgers as being observed (see \S5 of \citealt{schlafly23a}).
+Spectroscopic data are transferred from the telescope at Kitt Peak in nearly real-time to the National Energy Research Scientific Computing Center (NERSC) for processing and archiving.
+Each night the data are processed from raw images to redshifts such that tiles identified as being observed to full depth can be approved as complete and the targets entered into the MTL ledgers as being observed (see \S5 of \citealt{schlafly23a}).
 This allows for subsequent overlapping tiles to be designed and observed in the same region of sky with new targets (and repeated high-redshift QSO targets for those identified as Lyman-$\alpha$ forest sources).
-The EDR is a re-processing of the raw data performed using a tagged version of the pipeline code.\footnote{\url{https://github.com/desihub/desispec/releases/tag/0.51.13}} The directory structure and filenames retain the internal name of the release, {\tt fuji}, named after the mountain and signifying the sixth internal release of data.

 The DESI instrument consists of ten petals of 500 fibers each that send light to 10 corresponding spectrographs.
 Each spectrograph has three arms: blue, red, and near-infrared (denoted B, R, and Z in the data files).
 In its nominal configuration, the instrument generates 10 4096x4096 pixel blue images and 20 4114x4128 pixel red and NIR images, with each containing the data for 500 fibers in one of the three wavelength ranges.
 In the afternoon before each night of observation, calibration data are acquired and processed so that they can be applied to the scientific data taken throughout the night.
 Twenty-five 0-second \emph{zero} exposures are taken with the shutter closed to generate a master bias for the night.
 This bias is removed from all other calibrations and science exposures for the night.
 Next, a 300-second \emph{dark} exposure, again with the shutters closed, is taken to identify new bad columns or pixels in the CCD and to test the nightly master bias against a template bias to determine which gives the smallest residuals in the processed image.
 If the template produces smaller residuals, then it is used instead of the master bias derived on that night.